ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 ```

 ::: info
-The `<div>` tag only defines a zone on your page, it has no special semantic meaning but is often use to group related content together.
+The `<div>` tag defines a generic container or zone on your page, it has no special semantic meaning but is often used to group related content together.
 :::

-Let's also add some styles at the bottom of the `style.css` fiel to make it clearly visible in the page:
+Let's also add some styles at the bottom of the `style.css` file to make it clearly visible in the page:

 ```css
 #my-square {